All Episodes

 There are a whole lot of people out there being affected by this.

-Uh and and uh million people evacuated.
+And a million people evacuated.

-San Diego Chargers had to have to decamp, go to Arizona, don't know where they're gonna play their game Sunday, schedule for San Diego Qualcomm Stadium, but all depends on what happens with the fires.
+Don't know where they're going to play their game Sunday, scheduled for San Diego, Qualcomm Stadium, but all depends on what happens with the fires.

-Uh and and in the midst of all of this, which is a uh uh a genuine human tragedy.
+And in the midst of all of this, which is a genuine human tragedy, we've got Democrats politicizing it.

 We're losing the war in Iraq.

-Uh we got terrorists uh held uh against their will.
+We got terrorists held against their will.

-We need to give them constitutional all this stuff that made no sense whatsoever.
+We need to give them constitutional, all this stuff that made no sense whatsoever.

-Here is dingy Harry Reed.
+Here is Dingy Harry Reid.

 Folks, he is losing it.